EmitLab/DMSRelease/README.md

 1. Right click on the project > Build Path.
 If you cannot see build path, click on Properties > Java Build Path
 2. in Java Build Path dialog box > click on Libraries
-3. Check for JRE path, make sure the JRe version 1.8 or higher is selected.
+3. Check for JRE path, make sure the JRE version 1.8 or higher is selected.
 4. Check for Server, project is designed to use Tomcat 7.0 or +, connect to the version available on your machine.
 ### Background